archanakk010/Project_ABC_Company/README.md

 Introduction:
 The dataset presents a comprehensive snapshot of ABC company's workforce, featuring 458 employees and nine key attributes, including 'Name', 'Team', 'Number', 'Position', 'Age', 'Height', 'Weight', 'College', and 'Salary'.
 The goal of this analysis is to conduct a thorough Exploratory Data Analysis (EDA) to gain valuable insights into the company's employee demographics, team structures, and salary distributions.

-## Preprocessing Steps:

-Correction of 'Height' column: Replaced incorrect data with random numbers between 150 and 180.
-Handling missing values: Filled NaN values in 'Salary' column with the mean salary.
-For 'College', NaN values were replaced with 'unknown'.
+### Step 1: Importing Necessary Libraries

+In this step, we import essential Python libraries such as pandas, numpy, seaborn, and matplotlib that are crucial for data manipulation and visualization.

+### Step 2: Data Loading

+The dataset is loaded into a Pandas DataFrame, creating a structured format for further analysis.

+### Step 3: Data Analysis

+Initial exploration of the dataset is conducted to understand its structure, features, and general characteristics.

+### Step 4: Data Preprocessing

+The dataset is prepared for analysis by handling missing values and correcting data inconsistencies.
+This includes addressing issues like incorrect data in the 'Height' column.

-Exploratory Data Analysis (EDA) Objectives:
+### Step 5: Exploratory Data Analysis (EDA) and Visualization

-### 1. Team Analysis:
+This step involves a deeper exploration of the dataset through various analyses and visualizations to extract meaningful insights.
+#### 1.Team Analysis:

-Identify the count of employees in each team.
+The count of employees in each team is determined.
-Visualize the percentage split of employees across teams to understand team sizes.
+Visual representation of the percentage split across teams aids in understanding team sizes.

-### 2. Position Segregation:
+#### 2.Position Segregation:

-Examine the distribution of employees across different positions.
+The distribution of employees across different positions is examined.
-Identify the most prevalent positions within the company.
+Identification of the most prevalent positions within the company is a key focus.

-### 3. Age Group Analysis:
+#### 3.Age Group Analysis:

-Explore the distribution of employees' ages.
+Exploration of the distribution of employees' ages is performed.
-Identify the age group with the highest representation in the workforce.
+Identification of the age group with the highest representation in the workforce is emphasized.

-### 4. Salary Spending Analysis:
+#### 4.Salary Spending Analysis:

-Identify teams and positions with the highest salary spending.
+Teams and positions with the highest salary spending are identified.
-Understand the distribution of salaries across different teams and positions.
+The distribution of salaries across different teams and positions is studied.

-### 5. Correlation between Age and Salary:
+#### Correlation between Age and Salary:

-Visualize the scatter plot to explore any potential correlation between age and salary.
+A scatter plot is used to visually explore potential correlations between age and salary.
-## Conclusion:

 Through the outlined EDA process, we aim to unravel patterns and trends within the employee dataset, offering a comprehensive view of ABC company's workforce.
 This analysis not only aids in understanding the current state of the company but also provides valuable insights for strategic decision-making, team optimization, and salary management.